mpv-player/mpv/.github/ISSUE_TEMPLATE/2_bug_report_macos.md

 from a version later than 0.32 a default log is created for your last run at ~/Library/Logs/mpv.log.
 You can jump to that file via the Help > Show log File… menu.
 Paste the log to https://0x0.st/ or attach it to the github issue, and replace this text with a link to it.

-In the case of a crash please provide the macOS Crash Report (Backtrace).
+Without the log file, this issue will be closed for ignoring the issue template.

-The issue will be closed for ignoring the issue template.
+In the case of a crash, please provide the macOS Crash Report (Backtrace).

 ### Sample files